nazimboudeffa/prompt-engineering-cookbook/human-chap-code.md

+# How to write code

+I am one of the big fan of copy past adapt from stackoverflow (particularily with new frameworks) but with ChatGPT it started to be better to understand new technologies

 # Let's generate some code

 Now that you are familiar with prompt engineering and how to reverse it reverse, let's earch in [blackboxai](https://www.useblackbox.io/search) how to generate typeorm definition